-Don’t get sidetracked: Don’t let small tasks get you off course from the larger projects you need to focus on.
-Unless something is an emergency – a real one and not a fire drill – stick to you ‘to do’ list and try to delegate small tasks to someone else on your team.
+Don’t let small tasks get you off course from the larger projects you need to focus on.
+Unless something is an emergency – a real one and not a fire drill – stick to your ‘to do’ list and try to delegate small tasks to someone else on your team.

-Learn to say no: You can’t do it all and you shouldn’t.
-You probably get requests for things from your staff to do things that they should be able to handle on their own with a little guidance from you.
+You can’t do it all, and you shouldn’t.
+You probably get requests for things from your staff to do things that they should handle on their own with a little guidance from you.
 Or maybe you’ve filled up your extracurricular time with too many volunteer tasks and responsibilities.
 Learn to say no to avoid spreading yourself too thin.

-Don’t multi task: Contrary to what some believe, most people are not efficient at multi-tasking.
-According to Dr. David Strayer, a professor of psychology at the University of Utah, who studies attention, only a fraction of the population might be true multi taskers but for most of us, the brain can’t handle the overload, writes Kevin Loria in “Only 2% of People Can Actually Multi-Task – This Test Will Tell You If You are One of Them.”
+Contrary to what some believe, most people are not efficient at multi-tasking.
+According to Dr. David Strayer, a psychology professor at the University of Utah, who studies attention, only a fraction of the population might be true multi-taskers.
+Still, for most of us, the brain can’t handle the overload, writes Kevin Loria in “Only 2% of People Can Actually Multi-Task – This Test Will Tell You If You are One of Them.”
 (You can take the test here.)
-As a result, when you try to multi task, you become distracted.
+As a result, when you try to multi-task, you become distracted.

-Take a break: In order to be most productive, you need to stay alert and focused.
+To be most productive, you need to stay alert and focused.
 Even small breaks can help your refresh.
-Go for a short walk, have a cup of coffee or just sit and listen to music for a while on your mobile device.
+Go for a short walk, have a cup of coffee, or sit and listen to music for a while on your mobile device.